 Ukrainian National Guard

-Leonid Kravchuk reportedly received a letter from the USSR Ministry of the Interior condemning his parliament's decision to set up a national guard as "unconstitutional" and informing him that the issue will be raised at the next meeting of the USSR State Council.
+Leonid Kravchuk reportedly received a letter from the USSR Ministry of the Interior condemning his parliament's decision to set up a national guard as "unconstitutional" and informing him that the issue would be raised at the next meeting of the USSR State Council.
 According to the same source in a November 2 report to the Ukrainian service of Radio Liberty, as of 01 November 1991 the USSR MVD cut off funding to its forces in Ukraine to protest the decision to form a Ukrainian national guard on the basis of existing MVD troops.

 On 01 December 1991 a new nation emerged on the map of Europe.
 Ukraine's overwhelming vote in favor of independence and separation from the unraveling Soviet Union demolished the hope of reconstructing any kind of union with centralized institutions to govern the Soviet republics.
 Since the December 1 referendum, Ukraine moved quickly to establish the attributes of independent statehood.
 Customs officials and KGB border troops around Ukraine's western borders had for some time been sporting the blue and yellow colors of the new state.
 Ukraine's national guard grew in numbers, and the government moved decisively to establish Ukrainian control over all conventional military forces on Ukrainian territory.